alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 1. Manage advanced inventories
 2. Create a dynamic inventory from an identity management server or a database server
 3. Create machine credentials to access inventory hosts
+   1. Clicketty click the GUI
-4. Create a source control credential
+5. Create a source control credential
+   1. Clicketty click the GUI

 ## 10. Manage Ansible Tower projects
 Create a project and then a job template